aeon-tutorials/KDD-2024/docs/schedule.md

     A family of popular approaches involve extracting global features passed to a standard estimator in a simple pipeline.
 We will review popular feature generators such as __Catch22__ and __TSFresh__, and demonstrate how to create simple feature estimators using the _aeon_ transformation interface and the pipeline utilities present in both _aeon_ and _scikit-learn_.

-- Phase Dependant Intervals - (15:00, 15 Minutes, by Matthew Middlehurst)
+- Phase Dependent Intervals - (15:00, 15 Minutes, by Matthew Middlehurst)

     Features found from the whole series may be confounded by noise.
 Another family of algorithms mitigate against this by finding intervals from numerous extracted subseries called intervals.
 In addition to demonstrating usage and providing examples of when interval methods may be useful, we will demonstrate some of the visualisation techniques available for evaluating feature importance.